ScottMcGready/the-conference-bible/post_conference.md

 ### Subtitling

 Adding subtitles, while a lengthy process, can add more accessibility to the recordings and open it up to a wider audience.
+While many video upload sites offer automatic captions for videos, care should be taken as dialects and accents can massively alter subtitles.

 ## Thanks